BioSchemas/Specification-Templates/README.md

 1. Wait until your **Pull Request** is merged into [Bioschemas Web](https://github.com/BioSchemas/bioschemas.github.io)
       > To preserve [Bioschemas Web Page](http://bioschemas.org), changes to [bioschemas.github.io repository](https://github.com/BioSchemas/bioschemas.github.io) will be issued by Bioschemas Web Master.
 1. Check your changes at [Specifications Bioschemas Web section](htt://bioschemas.org/bsc_specs)

+### Create a Specification

+Your workflow is going to be simple.
+You will:

+ 1. generate tab separated value files from templates provided on Google Drive
+ 2. add the files to a new specification folder here
+ 3. commit to the Github repository you have forked and cloned, and issue a pull request akin to [Updating Specifications](#updating-specifications)

+copied the mapping template files for Authors, Specification Info, Bioschemas Fields, and Schema.org Mapping into the folder.
+If you haven't created your tempates yet, you can generate them [from] this template](https://docs.google.com/spreadsheets/d/1Ty69GRzc3xuvfpEIRHjfl_9L25MNFfrKXCdwrpxYslo/edit?usp=sharing) and simply export each sheet as .tsv (tab separated values).
+This means that four files should go into your `NameOfMySpec` folder:
+    - `NameOfMySpec_Mapping.tsv`
+    - `NameOfMySpec_BioschemasFields.tsv`
+    - `NameOfMySpec_Specification.tsv`
+    - `NameOfMySpec_Authors.tsv`